devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet XXX: Accessing a BLoC in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Layered Architecure
-Now that you understand how to implement the BLoC pattern, lets' have a look at how you can use it to achieve a clean Three-Layered architecture for your application.
+Now that we understand how to implement the BLoC pattern, lets' have a look at how we can use it to achieve a clean three-layered architecture for your application.
 The BLoC Pattern already forces us to keep our UI and our business logic separate.
 This way we end up with a UI-Layer and a Business-Logic Layer.
 Lastly, we want to keep our BLoCs plattform independant.
-So we extract any logic related to external services out of the BLoC and put them into there own layer [[@suriArchitectYourFlutter2019]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
-This would be things things like a database connector or a class that handels communication with an API.
-If we follow _Uncle Bob's_ guidelines for clean architecture, We can't have our BLoCs directly depend on our external service connectors [[@martinPrinciplesCleanArchitecture2015]](https://www.youtube.com/watch?v=o_TH-Y78tt4).
-We create plattform agnostic interfaces and make our external service connectors implement those.
+So we extract any logic related to external services from the BLoC and put it into its own layer [[@suriArchitectYourFlutter2019]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
+This would be things like a _database connector_ or a class that handels communication with an API.
+To fulfill rule 2 of the BLoC Pattern, We can't have our BLoCs directly depend on our external service connectors.
+We have to create plattform agnostic _interfaces_/_boundary object_ and make our external service connectors implement those [[@martinPrinciplesCleanArchitecture2015]](https://www.youtube.com/watch?v=o_TH-Y78tt4).
 Then our BLoCs can depend on the plattform agnostic interfaces instead and the actual dependency can be injected.
-This way we end up with a clean three-layered architecture with dependencies only pointing one way:
+This way we end up with a clean three-layered architecture with one-way dependencies:

 ![Bloc Architecture with Layers](https://github.com/Fasust/flutter-guide/wiki//images/bloc-my-layers.png)

-_Figure XXX: Bloc Architecture with Layers_
+_Figure XXX: Three-Layered BLoC Architecture_

-- Layered Architecture out of BLoCs
-  - Like Uncle Bob says
-  - Nice indented Layers
-  - use Boundary classes IE interfaces to keep data layer seperat from Buisness Layer

 ## Architecture in Practice